**EXTENDED DEADLINE June 20**

 3. The calendar is printed in colour and we prefer colour images.

-2. ARTISTS: Please send images smaller than 10 MB.
-You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it to print (600 dpi).
+2. ARTISTS: You can send a low-res file as a submission, but if your piece is chosen, we will need a high-res version of it for print (600 dpi).

 3. You may send as many submissions as you like.
 Chosen artists and authors will receive a free copy of the calendar and promotional postcards.
 Because the calendar is a fundraiser, we cannot offer money to contributors.